chg-training/chg-training-resources/docs/statistical_modelling/regression_modelling/interpreting_p_values.md

 All three of these approaches can be useful.

+### Making up is easy to do

 :::tip Example: the WTCCC GWAS paper

-The 'key formula' appears in Box 1 of the original [Wellcome Trust Case-Control Consortium paper](https://doi.org/10.1038/nature05911), which was one of the earliest large genome-wide association studies.
+The 'key formula' above appears in Box 1 of the original [Wellcome Trust Case-Control Consortium paper](https://doi.org/10.1038/nature05911), which was one of the earliest large genome-wide association studies.
 It was used to pick a threshold of $\alpha = 5\times 10^{-7}$ for following up on putative genetic associations.